 The best terrain to run on with these shoes is the roughest you can find.
 Whether it’s a slippery muddy slope

 , a jagged rock path, an overgrown hiking trail, or the side of a mountain, these shoes are designed to handle your stride in stride.
-This is accomplished by the implementation of several small nubs on the outsole that grip onto difficult surfaces without getting clogged with dirt, as well as the protective midsole comprised of highly resistant rubber.
+It is accomplished by the implementation of several small nubs on the outsole that grip onto difficult surfaces without getting clogged with dirt, as well as the protective midsole comprised of highly resistant rubber.

-In terms of athletic footwear, trail shoes are among the most expensive of the bunch.
+In terms of athletic footwear, the Trailroc 270 is among the most expensive of the bunch.
 These shoes are certainly no exception, but this higher price tag isn’t undeserved.
 Based on the quality of construction and high functionality offered by the Inov-8 TrailRoc 270’s, the value factor in the purchase is high.

 That said, you could live with a cheaper pair of hiking boots if you’re a casual hiker or outdoorsman.
 The target demographic for these shoes is a dedicated trail runner; weekend warriors need not apply.

-In order to ensure a solid foothold in rain or snow or sleet, trail shoes need to place a considerable emphasis on quality traction.
+To ensure a solid foothold in rain or snow or sleet trail shoes needs to place a considerable emphasis on quality traction.
 TrailRoc 270’s accomplish this with the assistance of their rubber nubs placed in even spaces on the outsole.
 These nubs are the perfect distance from each other; close enough to ensure a solid grip, but far enough away to avoid becoming clogged with dirt or small rocks.

-These shoes fall into the middle in terms of flexibility.
-As trail shoes, the design isn’t really focused on being flexible, with the primary focus being on foot protection and traction.
-However, these shoes are on the lighter side in regards to trail shoes, which means they offer some more give than the thicker, heavier models available on the market.
+The Inov-8 Trailroc 270 fall into the middle in terms of flexibility.
+As trail shoes, the design isn’t focused on being flexible, with the primary focus being on foot protection and traction.
+However, these shoes are on the lighter side in regards to trail shoes, which means they offer some more give than the thicker, more massive models available on the market.

 Stability is maintained in these trail shoes with the implementation of a few key design choices.
-One is the aforementioned rubber nubs, a staple of trail shoe design which serves to provide stable footing over uneven terrain and inclement weather conditions.
+One is the rubber above nubs, a staple of trail shoe design which serves to provide stable footing over uneven terrain and inclement weather conditions.

 The other choice is the addition of a rock plate in the midsole, which sacrifices comfortable flexibility for the sake of maintaining an efficient stride when using these shoes on an incline.

-While most trail shoes offer no drop, the Inov-8 TrailRoc 270’s offer a very slight heel drop of 4 mm.
-This is presumably in order to provide a bit of extra cushion for your heel, which is a welcome addition to runners with sensitive heels.
-However, the change is still barely noticeable and support can be much better achieved with the addition of an orthotic heel insert.
+While most trail shoes offer no drop, the Inov-8 TrailRoc 270’s offer a very slight heel drop of 4 mm, this is presumably to provide a bit of extra cushion for your heel, which is a welcome addition to runners with sensitive heels.
+However, the change is still barely noticeable, and support can be much better achieved with the addition of an orthotic heel insert.

 - Rubber nubs to grip rough surfaces